 Countryside – the best option for a countryside burial would be to find a quiet and secluded space where you will not be disturbed and then place the ashes at this point.
 A popular choice by many is a Bios Urn tree that can then act as a memorial when the tree grows and provides a place of solace for the family to visit.

-There are a number of places that people might wish to have their ashes scattered ranging from parks and national sights to sports grounds and homes – below we have listed a few of the most common places requested to scatter ashes in the hope that it will help you out.
+There are a number of places that people might wish to have their ashes scattered ranging from parks and national sights to sports grounds and homes – below we have listed a few of the most common places in the UK to scatter ashes in the hope that it will help you out.

 National Trust Land